canonical/vanilla-framework/templates/docs/patterns/navigation.md

 By default, the side navigation uses the light theme.
 To change the global default, set `$theme-default-p-side-navigation` to `dark`.

-To change the appearance of an individual instance of the sidenav, you can use the `is-dark` class.
+To change the appearance of an individual instance of the side navigation, you can use the `is-dark` class.

 For more details about themes in Vanilla refer to the [Color theming](/docs/settings/color-settings#color-theming) section of the documentation.